To apply for Group Funding, Click Here!

 - The GRO will not approve funding for events after they have occurred, except for in extreme circumstances when approved by the GC with a supermajority vote.

 - Such exemptions may only be made in cases where the request was submitted in a timely manner but due to clerical mistakes or scheduling issues the GRO was unable to consider the request before the event occurred.

 Steps for Requesting Funds

 - Ensure that your event is both cross-departmental and open to all graduate students.

 - Consider the above limits on funding.

-- At least two weeks prior to the event, submit an official request form.
-(Forms are found below.)
+- At least two weeks prior to the event, submit an official request form (link at top of page).

 - If applying for more than $250, send a representative from your group to the funding committee meeting an hour before the next General Council meeting (at the same location) who is prepared to answer questions about the event.
 (This representative may not be a current member of the GRO General Council.)

 - Enjoy your event.

 - Submit an evaluation form and receipts within one month after your event.
 (Failure to do so may result in retasking of funds and disqualification from future GRO funding.)

 - The most successful proposals are those that include other funding sources and several types of publicity.

 - Please submit your funding requests in a timely manner.
 It is expected that funding requests submitted late in the Spring semester will receive less funding because of fewer available funds.